ducky64/lacc23-embedded/lab2_1.md

 _Today, we'll get to program actual hardware, and including using real-world versions of the parts you used in the simulator._

+_Circuit boards may contain toxic materials._
+_They are safe to touch, but wash your hands prior to eating._
+_Not lick-safe._

 Since our focus is on the embedded programming aspect, we will be using this pre-built custom circuit board:
 ![OwlBot pinning](owlbot-pinning.png)